zilmano/robosuite/README.md

 -------

-This **robosuite** forks contains the robosuite  project for CS391 Robot Learning
+This **robosuite** fork contains the robosuite locomotion project for CS391 Robot Learning.

 * Added Support for quadruped locomotion simulation
 * Added two quadruped robots A1 and Laikago